History

 1963

-Nippon Denko Co., Ltd. formed with merger of Nippon Denki Yakin Co., Ltd. and Toho Denka Co., Ltd.
+Nippon Denko Co., Ltd. was formed with merger of Nippon Denki Yakin Co., Ltd. and Toho Denka Co., Ltd.

 -